Nexmo/station/_extend/ibm-watson-speech-to-text.md

 * [API Docs](https://console.bluemix.net/docs/services/text-to-speech/websockets.html#usingWebSocket) For information

 ## Support
-The open source project is supported by the Nexmo DevRel team on a best effort basis, issues should be raised in the github repository.
+The open source project is supported by the Nexmo DevRel team on a best effort basis, issues should be raised in the GitHub repository.